jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - Should have one more ability at least.
 Further abilities TBD.
  - 6/10/2025: Gone with a Chroma rewarding ability.
  - 13/10/2025: Formerly known as Sastro, the Concerned
+ - 22/10/2025: Fixed chroma bonus triggering on any nontoken creature

 ## Soarrie